About the Public Development Authority

 Effective January 2014 Board meetings will be at 9 AM the 4th Wednesday of each month with a couple of exceptions due to Holidays.
 Currently scheduled meetings and related documents are listed on the Documents page.

 As of August 2013 the FWPDA Google calendar is no longer being maintained, please check the Documents page for meeting schedules.

-There will be no updates to this site between about Feb 20, 2014 and Mar 7, 2014.
 If you need information or want to confirm a meeting, or for anything else, please Contact a member of the Board or Staff.

 at Fort Worden State Park